|

 Suggestion submitted by June Coxon, Ottawa, Ontario. |

-Wendy Clay |
+Wendy Arlene Clay |

-in 1967 through the Medical Officer training Plan of the Canadian Armed
+1965 and earned her medical degree in 1967 through the Medical Officer

-Forces.
-Her military career is a long line of achievements.
+line of achievements.
 She was the

 officer in the Canadian Armed Forces.
 She was also the first Canadian woman

 to receive her degree in aviation medicine.
-She was the first Canadian woman
+In 1970 she was

 to graduate from the military's basic pilot training in 1972 and the first

-from her successful military career as Brigadier General in 1998. |
+from her successful military career as brigadier general in 1998 having

 Michelle "Mickey" Colton |